Over 60 PhD researchers comprise a lively community of scholars from around the world

-While it is not necessary to get in touch with potential supervisors before submitting your application, in some cases it can be useful to email staff whom you would be interested to work with before applying.
-This could be helpful for you in finding out whether you do share similar interests or theoretical orientations, and whether the member of staff is currently accepting new PhD students.
+While it is not necessary to get in touch with these potential supervisors before submitting your application, in some cases it can be useful to email staff whom you would be interested to work with before applying.
+This could be helpful for you in finding out whether you do share similar interests or theoretical orientations.
 You can get in touch with staff directly through the information on their profile pages.

 If you use the My Applications website then you will be advised which documentation you need to upload or send to us.
 We can automatically contact your referees once you have submitted your application if you ask us to.

 The supporting documentation screen will provide you with a list of required documents.
 These will usually include:

 - Degree certificates and transcripts of previous higher education (college/university) degrees or other courses that you have completed/for which you are currently studying.
 For transcripts in languages other than English, a certified English translation will be required.

 - A personal statement to help us understand why you wish to study your chosen degree.

 - You also need to complete a research proposal which should include the following:

 - the research area you are interested in

 - the research question(s) you are specifically interested in